 Certified Home Inspectors In Santa Clarita– Why They May Not be Your Best Choice

 What most home buyers are unaware of when searching for a home inspector here in Santa Clarita is that the majority of them are only “Certified“.
 So what’s the big deal & why is that a problem?
-Well, the big deal is that the term suggests the inspector is Uber qualified to systematically dissect a home which you intend on buying, but in reality, the term “Certified Home Inspectors In Santa Clarita” means absolutely nothing.
-In other words, it means that the person was capable of taking a quick-n-easy on line test and poof, their now a home inspector.
+Well, the big deal is that the term suggests the inspector is Uber qualified as an inspector.
+In reality, the term “Certified Home Inspectors In Santa Clarita” means absolutely nothing.
+In other words, it means that the person was capable of taking a quick-n-easy on line test.
+Or, sit through a week long class.
 For the most part, you need zero real word experience to work as a home inspector in Santa Clarita or California for that matter.

 In contrast, however, a general contractor must possess real life proof that he/she has real world working experience and even have another contractor sign and verify this.